tonysla/Easy-And-Fun-With-BeautifulSoup/README.md

-# Easy And Fun With BeautifulSoup

 ### Under the process of uploading files

+# Easy And Fun With BeautifulSoup.

+Web scraping Yahoo Finance page collecting stock data

 ## Packages Used
   - re